-A web browser also provides navigation aids that allow you to move backwards and forwards through the page you have viewed.
+It provides navigation aids that allow you to move backwards and forwards through the page you have viewed.
 It keeps a history of visited pages and lets you store your favourite website addresses for easy access in the future.
 It controls the display of fonts, colours, images, text, audio and video associated with each website.
 It even allows you to save images or text from sites and print out the information as well.